LEarn

 Today most media/tech companies are coalescing around the standard created by the Coalition for Content Provenance and Authenticity (C2PA) .

-How to Format and Require Data Disclosures
+How to Format an AI Training Data Declaration

 Developers of AI systems should be required to provide documentation for all training data used in the development of an AI model.